codecop/javaclass-rb/Readme.txt

 of the classes passed to it together with a list of all outgoing references.

 == Motivation

-TODO,
-Java for money, Ruby for fun, class anaysis to do...
-"This might be the base for static code analysis tools."
+I am still doing Java most of the time.
+I used to be quite enthusiatic about it, but after 9 years I can see the advantages of being a polyglot.
+So I use Ruby for all kind of stuff, just for fun.
+Recently I needed some Java class analysis and happened to write it with Ruby.
+As I am a puritan, I did not want to call javap from my script, so I started disassembling the class files, which might be the the base for some serious static code analysis tools.

 == Install